Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Prevents freezer burn and moisture migration

-Sealed after filling to contain product if carton damaged
+Sealed after filling to contain product if the outer carton is damaged

 Palletizing Configuration to Ship Frozen Fruit